 Turn the couple's story into a game of Mad Libs.
 To make it extra funny, feel free to elaborate and exaggerate details.
 Then, of course, leave blanks where guests can add in ridiculous adverbs, verbs, adjectives, and nouns.

 Craft a Couple's Quilt

+Turn the engagement party into a fête fit for Las Vegas!
 One of our favorite engagement party themes is casino night.
-If you're having a casino night for your engagement party, pull out all the stops and rent casino-style tables so you can play games like blackjack, craps, and roulette.
-Turn the engagement party into a fête fit for Las Vegas.
+Pull out all the stops and rent casino-style tables, so you can play games like blackjack, craps, and roulette.